Logicoma-Inc/L3/README.md

-# data-steamer
+# c3plus
 [![GitHub release](https://img.shields.io/badge/Alpha-0.0.3-red.svg)]()
 [![Build Status](https://travis-ci.org/fassetar/data-steamer.svg?branch=master)](https://travis-ci.org/fassetar/data-steamer)
 <br/>
-Horribly named d3js wrapper (open for suggestions) was originally designed in a Intranet around non-frontend developers.
+c3js wrapper was originally designed in a Intranet around non-frontend developers.
 So to help middle tiers developers, this wrapper provides HTML/razor markup instead of using straight d3/javascript.
 You can still use d3/javascript but is is not necessary for other developers this simplifies a lot of things plus it is very customizable.

 Getting Started
 =============